EffectOrientedProgramming/book/Examples/README.md

 value, or a comma-separated sequence of values.

 We include exercises with each atom from this point forward.
-The solutions are available at !!!!**AtomicScala.com**.
+The solutions are available at (TODO: Insert website name here).
 The solution folders match the names of the atoms.

 # Compiling and Running Programs in IntelliJ IDEA